0x7-r3x/0x7-r3x.github.io/README.md

 # terminal-website

-a terminal-style website. no bloat.
+a terminal-style website. no bloat, still in progress.

 ## features